heliziii/heliziii.github.io/_pages/about.md

   - /about.html
 ---

-I am a third-year Ph.D. student at the University of California San Diego, advised by Professor Melissa Gymrek.
+I am a third-year [CSE](https://cse.ucsd.edu/) Ph.D. student at the University of California San Diego, advised by Professor [Melissa Gymrek](https://gymreklab.com/people.html).
 Before joining UCSD, I received my B.Sc. in Computer Engineering from Sharif University of Technology.
 My research is focused on using computational methods to study the human genome, particularly Tandem Repeats.

-In the summer of 2022, I was an intern in the AI lab at Illumina, Inc.
+In the summer of 2022, I was an intern in the AI lab at Illumina, Inc. where I had the pleasure to work with Petko Fiziev.

 <br>